Rebel Ridge: Plot

-That night, Summer is injected with drugs by police and calls Terry, who returns to help.
+That night, Summer is injected with drugs by the police and calls Terry, who returns to help.
 At work, she is forced to take a urine test, jeopardizing her child custody.
 As Terry leaves town, Lann flags him down, throws a gun into his truck as a pretense to open fire, and wounds him in the shoulder.
-Terry escapes and regroups with Summer at Liu's restaurant, where Liu, a Chinese medic during the Korean War, patches him up.
+Terry escapes and regroups with Summer at Liu's restaurant, where Liu, a Chinese medic during the Korean War, patches his shoulder.

 Summer and Terry interrogate Elliot and the town's judge, who reveal a coverup to avoid transparency measures imposed after a legal settlement nearly bankrupted the town.
 People are held on misdemeanors without access to public defenders to seek production of their police dashcam arrest footage, which expires after 90 days.
 Terry and Summer break into the courthouse basement and retrieve the dashcam SD cards as police arrive and start a fire.
 He escapes, but she is captured trying to destroy her urine sample.

 Terry and Lann arrange a swap: Summer for the cards at sunrise.
 While Lann and a police contingent wait at Rebel Ridge, Terry breaks into the police station using the truck and subdues Burnne.
-Terry recruits Sims, who he believes is Summer's informant in the police department codenamed Serpico, to assist him but she instead detains him as the cops return.
+While arming himself with weapons from the property room, Terry recruits Sims, who he believes is Summer's informant in the police department codenamed Serpico, to assist him but she instead detains him as the police return.
 Lann destroys the cards and reveals that he has injected Summer with drugs and she is at risk of overdosing.
-Marston protests, revealing himself to be 'Serpico' instead, and is shot in the femoral artery by Burnne, but Terry defeats the officers who approach him, including Lann.
+Marston protests, revealing himself to be 'Serpico' instead, and is shot in the femoral artery by Burnne.
+Terry escapes during the chaos and starts fighting back.

 Marston tells Terry to activate a police cruiser siren, saving the previous three minutes of dashcam footage, and walks Terry through administering Narcan on Summer.
 The three flee in the cruiser with police in pursuit.
 Ordered to perform a PIT maneuver, Sims takes out Burnne's vehicle instead and detains him.
 The remaining cops escort them to the hospital and report that state police are incoming.
 Marston and Summer are admitted, while Terry sits and waits with the incriminating dashcam footage.